 Why environments shape confidence so strongly

 Good therapy does not try to convince you that you are confident.
 It helps create the conditions where confidence can grow.
+That often looks like:- Slowing things down

 - Breaking challenges into tolerable steps